robbybrodie/time_as_computational_cost/research_roadmap.md

 - Compare with standard PPN metric
 - Identify deviations from GR (γ=β=1, others=0)

-**Expected Result**: Small but measurable deviations in strong fields
+**Expected Result**: Quantitative predictions to be validated or falsified by future analysis and data

 ### 2.2 Gravitational Wave Dispersion
 **Objective**: Predict frequency-dependent GW propagation